 There’s also a good mix of encounters and items here.
 The middle levels of the first Wizardry are notoriously vacant.
 Wizardry II didn’t have much going on beyond trying to find the armor pieces.
 Wiz III’s maps are still mostly purposeless squares, but comparatively, there’s many more unique things to find.
 An NPC named Abdul makes frequent appearances, offering to take you back to the Castle for a fee or selling you a useful item.
 Riddles return and block key passages.
 The first Evil level has two spots where you must trade items to get a third item that opens the way to the second Evil level.
 A random Ship in Bottle drop gives you a magical raft that lets you cross the river and shortcut to the higher Good and Evil levels (levels 4 and 5).

 It’s a noticeable advancement for the layout and environment, however gameplay feels like a step back.
 Though I was initially excited at the chance to revise my characters, I quickly realized that starting over from the beginning is not all roses.
-I’d forgotten how garbage healing spells are.
+A weak party isn’t really fun and I’d forgotten how garbage healing spells are.
 Reliably healing party members to full is a spell you won’t see until around level 10.
 Until then, it’s a few spells with random dice rolls inside a small healing range.
 It’s amazing how many times these spells, even the “advanced” ones, would heal for just one or two points.
 This is regardless of the Priest’s skill or Piety stat, so the individual spells never get better.
 Because the magic system is charge based, you’ll use up your charges with “kiss the boo-boo” levels of aid and be forced to cut your dungeon run short so you can go back the castle and rest.

 The vast majority of my early leveling in the first Wizardry took advantage of the Murphy’s Ghost fight.
 After a fairly short trek from the first floor entrance, you could find a room where these guys would consistently appear every time you left and re-entered.
 They were weak and worth 1K experience a shot.
 You don’t get an equivalent in this scenario.
 The closest are the Moat Monsters.
 They hit harder and are worth less, but are still some of the safest and richest encounters on the first level.
 But they’re still random, while the encounter rate in this scenario seems lower than the previous games.
 Cue jogging laps around the castle walls, hoping to get attacked.